Transmission Fluid Flush vs. Change – Which is Better?

 The transmission is as important as the vehicle engine because the car will not move from point A to point B without it.
 It is also a critical car component that needs proper maintenance for optimum performance.
 The maintenance of the tranny revolves around the fluid.

-The transmission fluid lubricates internal components, prevent them from overheating, and bars frictions from reciprocating parts.
+The transmission fluid lubricates internal components, prevents them from overheating, and reduces friction between reciprocating parts.
 It plays the same role as engine oil.
-However, the tranny fluid will be filled with grime, dirt, debris, and metal shavings under normal driving conditions.
+However, under normal driving conditions, the tranny fluid will be filled with grime, dirt, debris, and metal shavings.

 Once this happens, you’ll either need to flush or change the transmission fluid for optimal performance.
-So, should I get a transmission flush or change?
-This article will explain transmission flush vs. change and outline their pros and cons.
+So, should I get a transmission flush or a change?
+This article will explain the difference between transmission flush and change and outline their pros and cons.
 So, grab a seat and have 5 minutes to read.

 What is a transmission flush?